bloq/js-packages/packages/promise-stale-if-error/README.md

 The wrapped version of `fn`.
 It resolves to the result of calling `fn()`.
-On failure it will resolve to the last successful result.
+On failure, it will resolve to the last successful result.
 If there is none and `onError` was defined, it will resolve to the result of calling it.